openshift/enhancements/enhancements/baremetal/enable-baremetal-on-other-platforms.md

 minor change in functionality.

 On the platforms (None, OpenStack and vSphere) where the operator was in a disabled state, after been upgraded it will move into an enabled state.
-However in all but ZTP use cases nothing will change as there is no Provisioning CR.
+However in all but centralized host management use cases nothing will change as there is no Provisioning CR.

 ### Version Skew Strategy